rancher/tf-rancher-up/README.md

 #### Terraform

-Terraform should be installed on your local or remote computer where the repository is cloned.
+Terraform (v1.9 or greater) should be installed on your local or remote computer where the repository is cloned.
 Please refer [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) for installation instructions.

 ### What's next